Intestinal infection: Symptoms, Causes, Treatment & Prevention

 • Fever

-It is important to remember that these symptoms can be more serious and concerning in children and older adults, as their immune systems are more fragile, making the spread of the microorganism easier.
-These populations are more at risk for weight loss and dehydration, which can lead to further complications.
+It is important to remember that these symptoms can be more intense in children and older adults, as their immune systems are more fragile, making the spread of the microorganism easier.
+These populations are more at-risk for weight loss and dehydration, which can lead to further complications.

 Main causes